roverdotcom/django-prefetch-utils/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Django Prefetch Utils could always use more documentation, whether as part of the official Django Prefetch Utils docs, in docstrings, or even on the web in blog posts, articles, and such.
+`django-prefetch-utils` could always use more documentation, whether as part of the official `django-prefetch-utils` docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback